Tokyo

 Tokyo is one of the most exciting and accessible cities in the world, making it an ideal destination for all types of travelers, including families.
 As a major international hub, it's easy to reach with many direct flights from around the world.
 Once you arrive, you’ll find a sprawling, cosmopolitan city that is both incredibly modern and uniquely Japanese.
 While it has all the comforts and conveniences you’d expect from a global capital, Tokyo stands apart in how seamlessly it blends cutting-edge technology with deep-rooted tradition.
 In many ways, Japan feels more advanced than what we're used to, and nowhere is that more visible than in Tokyo.

 What makes Tokyo especially great for families is how safe, clean, and well-organized everything is.
-The public transportation system is well-connected, and staying near a train station (especially in neighborhoods like Shinjuku, Shibuya, or Ginza) makes getting around much easier.
+The public transportation system is well-connected, and staying near a train station can make getting around much easier.
 Tokyo can feel overwhelming at first because of its size, but it's a city where you don’t need to do everything, and it’s easy to tailor the experience to your family’s interests.
 There’s something here for everyone: temples and historic sights, modern museums, world-class food, fun shopping, and immersive pop culture experiences.
 Also, many kids are already familiar with parts of Japanese culture, whether it's Pokémon, Sanrio, or the general love of all things kawaii so there’s often an immediate sense of excitement.

 Our Favorite Things